Where Are They Now? 19 Child Stars of the '90s

 You remember him as: the kid from Jerry Maguire

 These days, the kid who knows that the human head weighs eight pounds could probably break your skull.
 Lipnicki trains MMA fighters.
-He's continued to act, including in Bad Asses with Danny Trejo coming out next year.
-And yes, he continues to stay in touch with Tom Cruise.
+He's continued to act, and yes, he continues to stay in touch with Tom Cruise.